matteing/stack/README.md

 # My Elixir Boilerplate

 This is my boilerplate for new Elixir/Phoenix-based applications.
-This boilerplate includes a fully functional authentication system, integration with Next.js and common utilities like a mailer and API routes.
+It includes a fully functional authentication system, integration with Next.js and common utilities like a mailer and API routes.

 ## Installation